PedroCristo/portfolio_project_1/README.md

         2. To find more relevant information about the company

 -   ### Design

+    -  #### Website Structure
+       -   Travel World website is a 4 pages site: Landing Page, Home Page, Contact Page and Thanks Page.
+The default loading page is the Landing Page and is linked to the Home Page by a button.
+The Home Page has 8 sections: Trust, About, Banner Bali, Top Trips, Banner Maldives, City Breaks, Parteners and Footer.
+This page is linked to all website by the Navigation Menu.
+The Contact Page has te Menu on the top and 3 sections: Contact Form, Parteners and Footer.
+The Thanks Page has to sections: Thanks message and Footer.

     -   #### Colour Scheme
         -    There are four main colors used, white (#ffffff), a variation of white (#faebd7) an orange tone (#f84f0d) and a black (#111111).
 The white is used to fit the      main website background, the black is used for text while the orange represents a color tone that can be seen in the logo, titles and icons.
 The variation of white (#faebd7) is used for the button background when hovered.

     -   #### Typography
          -   The Poppins , sans-serif is used as the main font for the whole website.
          -   The El Messiri, sans-serif is used to display the hotels name on the cards.

     -   #### Imagery
           - 3 background images one in the Header and another two in the Banner Section.
           - 6 Images for the icones in the Tust Section wit the size of 48px by 48px.
 They are PNG files.
           - 2 images in the about section with the size of 680px by 410px.